How to Appeal Financial Aid to Get More Money

 If your appeal is unsuccessful, it may be time to consider scholarships or loans, or even rethink your college choice entirely.

-How to Write a Financial Aid Appeal Letter
+How to Write a Financial Aid Appeal Letter: 3 Tips

-Regardless of who writes it, the goal in this letter is to clearly show that you or your family's financial situation cannot cover the school's cost of attendance.
-As long as your request is only for the amount you need to attend that school, you don't have to worry about asking for too much — no school will rescind an admission offer simply because a student asked for more money.
+Regardless of who writes it, the goal is to clearly show that you or your family's financial situation cannot cover the expected college cost.
+Schools will not rescind an admission offer simply because a student asked for more money.

 Provide Examples of Your Circumstances